My Easy Terms Save You Money by Reducing Risk & Ensuring a Successful Home Buying Experience for Everyone!

-In accordance with the best practices of the industry and the rules of our licensing authority, I do not provided professional services without an Agency Agreement.
+Best practices of the industry and the rules of our licensing authority -- I do not provide professional services without an Agency Agreement.

-This is they type of attention to detail, honoring of the law, and professionalism that my clients enjoy.
+This is the type of attention to detail, honoring of the law, and professionalism that my clients enjoy.